LAND AND MATERIALS ADMINISTRATION

 Main Purpose of Job

-Education: Possession of a Bachelor’s degree from an accredited college or university in Geology, Environmental Geology or a related earth science.
+Education: A Bachelor’s degree from an accredited college or university in Geology, Environmental Geology or a related earth science.

 DESIRED OR PREFERRED QUALIFICATIONS